Data Science Tools and Applications

 You can earn participation by attending class and answering in class polls as well as being active on the course’s discord server.

-Written Midterm
+Written Midterms

 Applied Midterm